the-virtual-brain/tvb-root/framework_tvb/README.rst

 Your default browser should automatically open http://localhost:8080/ which is the way to interact with TVB Web Interface.

-When using from sources (pypi or Github, no TVB_Distribution), if you want BCT adapters enabled, you should manually download BCT https://sites.google.com/site/bctnet/ and set env variable **BCT_PATH** towards the directory when you unzip BCT, plus also have Octave or Matlab installed with command line API enabled.
+When using from sources (pypi or Github, not TVB_Distribution), if you want BCT adapters enabled, you should manually download BCT https://sites.google.com/site/bctnet/ and set env variable **BCT_PATH** towards the directory where you unzip BCT, plus also have Octave or Matlab installed with command line API enabled.